sdiehl/wiwinwlh/tutorial.md

 in clashes in your codebase where the linker will fail because there are multiple modules which define the same instance head.

-When used appropriately this however can be way to route around the fact that upstream modules may define datatypes that you use, but not define the instances for other downstream libraries that you also use.
+When used appropriately this can be way to route around the fact that upstream modules may define datatypes that you use, but they have not defined the instances for other downstream libraries that you also use.
 You can then write these instances for your codebase without modifying either upstream library.

 Minimal Annotations
 -------------------

-In the presence of default implementations of typeclasses methods, there may be several ways to implement a typeclass.
+In the presence of default implementations for typeclasses methods, there may be several ways to implement a typeclass.
 For instance Eq is entirely defined by either defining when two values are equal or not equal by implying taking the negation of the other.
 We can define equality in terms of non-equality and